-Example: A welder in New Brunswick was welding a pipe in a warehouse from an elevated platform.
+For example, a welder in New Brunswick was welding a pipe in a warehouse from an elevated platform.
 When a fire broke out, there wasn't a fire extinguisher nearby.
 By the time he found one, the fire had engulfed the warehouse'and a worker died.

-Bottom line: Fire extinguishers should be readily and easily available in the workplace.
+Bottom line: Fire extinguishers should be readily and easily accessible in the workplace.